ordros/Bombliss_man/README.md

 Using OpenCV, Python2.7, and Raspberry Pi(to operate SNES)

 ## Requirement(Library)
 cv2, pyautogui, PyYaml
-Please install from pip
+Please install from pip.
 ## Requirement(Device)
 USB capture device and Raspberry Pi.
 I use GV-USB2(IODATA) and Raspberry Pi 2B.